|08:50 - 9.15||Registration|

 14:45 - 15:25 - Andrew Daley - Director, Edbury Daley

 Climbing the Career Ladder in an Automated World

 There’s a lot of talk these days about the future of work and robots taking over.
-It’s been covered in a number of recent articles on the future of procurement by the likes of Spend Matters.
-I thought I’d give my view, as a recruiter, on how I’m seeing things change as the world of Procurement becomes further automated.
+In the session Andrew gives his view as a recruiter, on how he is seeing things change as the world of Procurement becomes further automated.
 We are increasingly observing terminology like spend analytics, process automation, artificial intelligence and machine learning creeping into job descriptions.
 Organisations ask us to find candidates that can “understand and agree our analytics vision” or “provide a step-change in the way we use data to inform our decision making and problem solving”.

 Achieving Digitalisation Through Connected Business Processes

 Hear how Dan Cameron took Pearson through their journey to digitisation.
 Find out what the company did to achieve record growth and efficiency savings as well as gaining oversight and control over their processes.
 Join Dan to see how he helped his team to deliver huge amounts of value in terms of cost reduction, risk management, innovation and service improvement.
 With a focus on collaboration, Dan is particularly proud of creating an environment in which suppliers work together for the benefit of the customer.
 Their goal is to turn an already strong team into a world-class function by 2020.
 To do this will require hard work, the best influencing, negotiating and creative skills, and in this session, Dan will shine a light into a world that works for them, with ideas that you can take back to your team.

 15:30 - 16:10 - Michael Ryan - Digital Transformation Expert

 Collaborative Procure to Pay - If it's so good, why isn't everyone doing it?